Showmax/ios-swiftui-redraws/README.md

 Blog post: https://showmax.engineering/articles/unexpected-redrawing-in-swiftui

 At first sight, I absolutely loved how simple it was to announce changes to SwiftUI views.
-You just set a value in @Published variables and the view gets reloaded with the fresh value.
+You just set a value in `@Published` variables and the view gets reloaded with the fresh value.
 But soon I realized that there was something I’d missed: the context.
-In fact, it is described in Apple docs.
+In fact, it is described in [Apple docs](https://developer.apple.com/documentation/combine/observableobject#overview).
 But it's quite easy to overlook all of the consequences when reading.
 You understand it better in practice.
 Let’s have a look at a few examples.

 ## ObservableObject's objectWillChange

-Consider a model that implements ObservableObject with several @Published variables.
-ObservableObject will automatically synthesize the objectWillChange property.
-Each SwiftUI view that uses your ObservableObject will subscribe to the objectWillChange changes.
-Now, if your model changes one of the @Published variables, then SwiftUI will redraw all of the views that use your ObservableObject.
+Consider a model that implements `ObservableObject` with several `@Published` variables. `ObservableObject` will automatically synthesize the `objectWillChange` property.
+Each SwiftUI view that uses your `ObservableObject` will subscribe to the `objectWillChange` changes.
+Now, if your model changes one of the `@Published` variables, then SwiftUI will redraw all of the views that use your `ObservableObject`.

 ### Example